lablup/beps/drafts/BEP1000-redefining-accelerator-metadata.md

 ## Goals

-Generalize it for heterogeneous accelerators with multiple different partitioning support Support multiple different resource slot definitions from a single plugin instance (e.g,.
+* Generalize it for heterogeneous accelerators with multiple different partitioning support
+* Support multiple different resource slot definitions from a single plugin instance (e.g,.
 MIG + fGPU mixed in a single node).
-Make it extensible without changing Python plugin interfaces, by using a comprehensive schema-based metadata interface using JSON.Consider defining an explicit jsonschema for easier validation.
+* Make it extensible without changing Python plugin interfaces, by using a comprehensive schema-based metadata interface using JSON.
+* Consider defining an explicit jsonschema for easier validation.
-Unify a-little-bit duplicated interfaces, like: "get_metadata()" and "extra_info()".
+* Unify a-little-bit duplicated interfaces, like: "get_metadata()" and "extra_info()".

-Potential impacts to fellow developers
+## Potential impacts to fellow developers

 The plugin interface update requires updates of the existing plugins.Instead of replacing existing interface, we could add another interface to support multiple interfaces at the same time.